stablecc/scclib/make/README.md

 A build system using [GNU make](https://www.gnu.org/software/make/) is provided for environments where Bazel is not available.

-Shared libaries and applications can be built from their directories, with output to **bin/** and **obj/** directories relative to the project root.
+Shared libaries and applications can be built from their directories, with output to `bin/` and `obj/` directories under the project root.

 General make help:
 ```